-This is a guest blog post by Greg Cobb, Ben Watts, Michael Smykowski and Dieu Cao from Pivotal.
+This is a guest blog post by Greg Cobb, Ben Watts, Michael Smykowski and Dieu Cao from VMware.

 As a Cloud Foundry operator, you may wish to monetize your application runtime and services usage.
 While Cloud Foundry does not include a built-in billing system, it does provide features to allow operators to construct their own billing tools that meet their individual needs and requirements.

 Cloud Foundry exposes usage events for both applications and services.
 These usage events detail when Cloud Foundry users start, stop, and upgrade apps and services.
 These events contain additional information about the resource usage of the apps and services.
 Usage events are guaranteed to only appear for operations that have successfully completed and to be in chronological order.
 Operators can query the Cloud Foundry API to get a list of these events and then construct billing periods and invoices according to their own billing policies.